EBI-Metagenomics/genome_uploader/README.md

 > [!NOTE]
 > It is recommended to **validate** your genomes in test mode (i.e. without the `--live` argument in the registration step) before attempting the final upload.
 > Test run will proceed on the ENA's TEST server.
 Launching the registration in test mode will add a timestamp to the genome name to allow multiple executions of the test process.
-> If no errors occur, then re-run the command **with** the `--live` argument for a live submission to REAL ENA's server.
+> If no errors occur, then re-run the command **with** the `--live` argument for a live registration to ENA's REAL server.

 Sample xmls won't be regenerated automatically if a previous xml already exists.
 If any metadata or value in the tsv table changes, `--force` will allow xml regeneration.